-Now I had managed to park the Ninja on the 8 inches of shoulder right by the grass.
+Now I managed to park the Ninja on the 8 inches of shoulder right by the grass.
 The trucker starts honking at me.
 I look at the grass.
 Two more honks.
 I look at the front porch.
 He honks again.
 I settle for a game of chicken.
 I think I’ll clear the doorstep by 6 inches.
+No lie.
 If he gets too close, twist the throttle and go BMX into the ditch.
 But who’s gonna help me pick up my bike and get back on the road.
 Not these guys.

 The house blasts by me with a gust of wind, and he lets off one last, long honk by me.
 Where’s Dorothy and Toto?